exercism/website-copy/pages/mentor_guide.md

 ![preview](https://user-images.githubusercontent.com/5421823/42646493-f03d4286-85f8-11e8-89bf-8a303f0e897b.png)

 Once you're happy with the feedback you've written, click "Comment".
-If you're not sure what feedback to give, paste the solution into the relevant language channel on Slack and brainstorm some ideas with other mentors.
+If you're not sure what feedback to give, paste a link to the solution (e.g. https://exercism.io/mentor/solutions/...) on the relevant language channel on Slack and brainstorm some ideas with other mentors.

 ![comment](https://user-images.githubusercontent.com/5421823/42646488-ef0c7aa8-85f8-11e8-840e-bdfdf748bcae.png)